 Amanda lives in Sydney with her two daughters and husband.

-Beth brings a fresh perspective to the My Homeschool team.
-With a Bachelors in journalism and graphic arts, she manages our online media presence and contributes to our content.
+Sarah brings a fresh perspective to the My Homeschool team.
+With a Bachelors in Business, she manages our online media presence, contributes to our content and event planning.
+Sarah also runs two businesses of her own.

 More Authors and Contributors